About

 Documentary credits for new work range from research, producing and editorial roles on features, THE BARISTAS VS THE BILLIONAIRE; LOOK AT US NOW, MOTHER!; BETTIE PAGE REVEALS ALL; SINGERS IN THE BAND; YOUNG LAKOTA among others.
 Kirsten's own creative ventures are also rooted in nonfiction storytelling.
 Her projects mine archival materials such as analog film and video, ephemera and memorabilia.
 Through these mediums, she traverses themes of time, memory, identity, heritage, myth, and mortality.

-Curatorial efforts encompass programming at institutions such as Anthology Film Archives; City Reliquary Museum; Metrograph; the Museum of Modern Art; UnionDocs, Center for Documentary Art, New York; Barbican, London, UK.
-Kirsten has produced film and mixed media exhibitions and preservation events at many regional libraries, museums, archives, historical societies and community centers across the United States.
+Curatorial efforts encompass archival programming at institutions such as Anthology Film Archives; City Reliquary Museum; Metrograph; the Museum of Modern Art; UnionDocs, Center for Documentary Art, New York; Barbican, London, UK.
+Kirsten has produced film and mixed media exhibitions and preservation events at regional libraries, museums, archives, historical societies and community centers nationwide and internationally.

 Since 2022, she has served on the board of directors for UnionDocs, Center for Documentary Art.
 UnionDocs presents, produces, publishes, and educates.
 The organization leads a diverse community on a search for urgent expressions of the human experience, practical perspectives on the world today, and compelling visions for the future.

-Additionally, Kirsten has participated as a panelist in the Individual Artist Program in Film, Media & New Technology for New York State Council of the Arts for two three-year terms.
+Kirsten has participated as a panelist on the Individual Artist Program in Film, Media & New Technology for New York State Council of the Arts for two consecutive three-year terms.

 #regionalfilmmaking #womeninfilm #documentaryarts #archivalarts #archives #preservation #handmadecinema #feminism #communicationstudies #culturalstudies #anthropology #archeology #psychology